simeononsecurity/simeononsecurity.ch/content/articles/operating-systems_-windows,-linux,-and-macos-compared/index.en.md

 * **Windows**: Windows OS provides a robust security framework with features such as Windows Defender, Firewall, and User Account Control (UAC).
 It also benefits from a large user base, which leads to frequent security updates and patches.

 * **Linux**: Linux is known for its strong security model.
 It has a built-in security architecture that separates user privileges and provides granular control over system permissions.
-Additionally, Linux distributions often receive timely security updates from the open-source community.
+Also, Linux distributions often receive timely security updates from the open-source community.

 * **macOS**: macOS incorporates various security measures to protect user data, including Gatekeeper, XProtect, and FileVault.
 It benefits from Apple's closed ecosystem, which helps mitigate security risks. macOS also receives regular security updates to address vulnerabilities.